hung-o7/personal-website/README.md

 My personal website used to practice HTML, CSS, and JavaScript.

 ## Usage
-You can use my code for inspiration and if you do, I wish you good luck!
+You can use my code for inspiration and if you do, I wish you good luck on your projects!